 Even with a late-season injury in 2020, Herbert NFL chances were solidified.
 Some scouts and analysts even said he could be as a high as a second-round pick in the NFL Draft.

-Herbert family hosted a draft party, his parents, brothers, cousins all in attendance.
+Herbert's family hosted a draft party with his parents, brothers, cousins all in attendance.
 The first round completed without Herbert hearing his name, which was expected.
 But then the second day of the draft passed by and Khalil heard nothing.
 Doubts started to creep into his mind.
 KJ even had to leave that night for track and field training.

 "The entire time we were on edge," Treyvion said.
 "I know from some of my teammates and other friends that there's times where you know, like 'I'm gonna get the call.
 It's gonna be on day three, or maybe I'll do an undrafted contract.'
 But it was each of the days, what's gonna happen today?
 Is he gonna get the call?
 He definitely composed himself well.
 I know inside it was just like a stressful experience and he had a supportive family around him, but he really just reflected the same mentality of when it came to getting that offer from Kansas and going there for school, like 'I just need a chance.'"